Fade BG Image

 "O-oh.
 Then isn't the problem solved?"

-"Wait a minute!
-Um, well, he's being really persistent about it.
-He invited me saying he wants to talk, and asked if I'd have a meal with him.
+"Hold on!
+Um, well.
+The thing is, he's being really persistent.
+He said he wants to talk and invited me to have a meal together.
 You come too, Kehma."

-A request from an S-Rank adventurer, huh… Couldn't she just refuse normally?
+A request from S-Rank adventurer-sama, huh… Can't she just turn him down normally?

-No, but if we need to talk to him at some point anyway, having a meal together might be a good opportunity.
+No, but if we have to talk with him at some point regardless, doing it over a meal might be a good opportunity.

-And letting Rokuko talk to him alone—yeah, I have nothing but bad premonitions about that.
-There's even a possibility she's already messed up somehow.
-I mean, what did she do to make him ask her to be his partner in the first place?
+And letting Rokuko handle the conversation alone… yeah, I can only see that ending badly.
+There's even a chance she's already messed up somehow.
+How did she even get asked to be his partner in the first place?

-"So I think I need to properly show that I have a partner called Kehma."
+"So I think I need to properly show off that I already have a partner named Kehma."

 "Hey, get it together.
-Kehma is my partner after all."
+You're my partner, Kehma."

 Crap.
-I can't ask what "partner" means in this flow.
+There's no way to ask what "partner" means in this flow.

-… Let's pretend I didn't see this problem.
-Postponing problems—how very Japanese of me.
+… Let's just pretend I didn't notice this problem.
+Kicking the can down the road.
+How very Japanese of me.

 Ah, maybe I could just ask the hero directly?